Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Discussion

-Our low-cost stellar spectrometer successfully demonstrated the feasibility of spectroscopy using accessible equipment.
-The instrument achieved wavelength calibration accuracy better than 1 nm across the visible spectrum and captured diagnostically useful spectra spanning spectral classes A through M. The excellent agreement between our Vega and Sirius observations with HST reference data validates both our calibration methodology and data reduction pipeline.
+These combined effects---the absence of sky subtraction introducing telluric contamination, sensor saturation for bright targets, blending at low resolution, wavelength-dependent sensitivity, and spectral complexity---explain the observed differences from HST data without invoking large systematic wavelength errors.
+The agreement between our Vega and Sirius observations with HST reference data for the stronger, well-isolated features validates both our calibration methodology and data reduction pipeline.